chaoss/wg-evolution/metrics/Issues_New.md

 **Specific description: GitLab**

-In the case of GitHub, an issue is defined as an "issue".
+In the case of GitLab, an issue is defined as an "issue".

 The date of the issue can be defined (for considering it in a period or not) as the date in which the issue was opened (submitted).